Guest Post: Four Mistranslations which Changed the Course of History

 Speaking through a very poor freelance translator, President Carter stated that he “Left the United States this morning” which was translated to “When I abandoned the United States”.

-Then he said “I have come to learn your opinions and understand your desires for the future”.
+Then he said, “I have come to learn your opinions and understand your desires for the future”.
 This was translated into “I desire Poles carnally.”

 Mistranslation in the Middle-East

-In a speech in 2006, President of Iran, Mahmoud Ahmadinejad said “the regime occupying Jerusalem must vanish from the page of time”.
+In a speech in 2006, President of Iran, Mahmoud Ahmadinejad said: “the regime occupying Jerusalem must vanish from the page of time”.
 However, after careless translation, it was believed he had said that he wanted Israel “wiped off the map”.
-The damage was done and many people were in uproar about this statement.
+The damage was done and many people were in an uproar about this statement.

 The world’s most tragic translation

 Hiroshima and Nagasaki highlighted the destructive power of nuclear weapons.
 During the Potsdam Declaration in 1945, the United States demanded the surrender of Japan and threatened utter destruction if they didn’t.
-The Japanese President Suzuki responded with with what was translated to “No comment.
+The Japanese President Suzuki responded with what was translated to “No comment.
 We’re still thinking about it.”

 However, that’s not what got translated.
 As Suzuki used the word “mokusatsu” as his no comment” response, which can also mean “we’re ignoring it in contempt”.
 When the translation reached Truman, it angered him.
 Ten days later the US dropped an atomic bomb on Hiroshima, and then again on Nagasaki three days later.